johnpapa/angular-styleguide/README.md

 ### Manually Identify Route Resolver Dependencies
 ###### [Style [Y092](#style-y092)]

-  - Use $inject to manually identify your route resolver dependencies for AngularJS components.
+  - Use $inject to manually identify your route resolver dependencies for Angular components.

     *Why?*: This technique breaks out the anonymous function for the route resolver, making it easier to read.